 The microphone quality of the Vengeance 2000 is significantly improved over the Vengeance 1500, in that “s” sounds are no longer as sharp, and the noise floor during periods of silence is also reduced.
 Speech is perfectly clear for games and Skype calls, but there’s still just enough of a noise floor to be unsuitable for professional Youtube commentaries unless you clean up the audio in Audacity first before uploading.

 The microphone’s sensitivity appears to have been dropped, presumably to minimize the pickup of mouse clicks and nasal breathing.
 You can still hear these sounds, but they’re much less noticeable than before.
-The tweaked sensitivity comes alongside the fact that recordings in general are now softer as you can see in the below waveforms.
-Unfortunately this side-effect can’t be overcome since there’s no mic boost option in the drivers, but I don’t think you’ll need it so long as you set the recording volume to 100% and speak in a normal tone of voice.
+The tweaked sensitivity comes alongside the fact that recordings, in general, are now softer as you can see in the below waveforms.
+Unfortunately, this side-effect can’t be overcome since there’s no mic boost option in the drivers, but I don’t think you’ll need it so long as you set the recording volume to 100% and speak in a normal tone of voice.
 Players in Team Fortress 2 pub servers had no problems understanding me using the built-in voice system.

 As I noted earlier in the review, Corsair took out the option to disable the microphone’s loopback and left it permanently enabled at a soft volume.
 Some may cry foul at this, but I personally think the loopback effect has a low enough latency and is set at the perfect volume to compensate for the earcup padding.
-I’m able to hear my own voice as I would talking normally, but no louder as to be distracting.
+I’m able to hear my own voice as I would talking normally but no louder so as to be distracting.
 Finally, you’ll be delighted to know that the soft yet high-pitched earcup whine which was an issue with the Vengeance 1500’s active mic has been completely eliminated from the Vengeance 2000, even when the mic is muted.
 Good riddance.

 What bothers me is that despite all of these positive changes, the Vengeance 2000 ultimately fails to deliver on its promise of surround sound gaming.
 A compatibility profile of < 45% is simply inexcusable, especially in light of the fact that only six months ago it was a Corsair that bested all other headsets I’ve reviewed to date.
 Throw in the fact that you can’t watch movies in surround sound, and you’ve lost most of the reason to pick up a wireless headset in the first place.
 HTPC lovers and couch gamers should definitely be looking elsewhere for their wireless surround fix.